tdiprima/ML-Python-Projects/docs/Math/nth-root.md

 <span style="color: green; font-weight:bold">2 * 2 * 2 = 8</span>

-## calculate the nth root on a calculator
+## Calculate the nth root on a calculator

 Look at the [formula](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/cbrt), there's a button on the calculator that looks like that.

-It may automagically come up with the number that, multiplied by itself (n times), equals the first number you put in. <span style="font-size: 27px;">🪄🎩</span>
+It may automagically come up with the number that, multiplied by itself (n times), equals the first number you put in.

 Or: